JD.com Goes Supermarket Shopping in Hong Kong with Kai Bo Deal

 - DIGEST HUB

-- JD.com completed its acquisition of Hong Kong's Kai Bo Food Supermarket, gaining over 90 stores and 1,000 employees for about HK$40 billion ($5.1 billion).
+- JD.com completed its acquisition of Kai Bo Food Supermarket, entering Hong Kong's brick-and-mortar retail sector for an estimated HK$40 billion ($5.1 billion).

 - JD.com Inc.